Par panel cites US example to ask India to explore renegotiation or exit from IT Agreement under WTO | Law-Order

 The Ministry of Electronics and Information Technology, however, told the Committee that in light of the learnings from India's experience with the ITA 1.0, it has been decided not to participate in the agreement's expansion.

-''The Committee strongly feel that if the USA can come out unilaterally from WTO obligations, India should also see it as an opportunity to further negotiate at WTO for favourable clauses under ITA and may also weigh in the options for an exit,'' the draft report said.
+''The Committee strongly feel that if the USA can come out unilaterally from WTO obligations, India should also see it as an opportunity to further negotiate at WTO for favourable clauses under ITA and may also weigh in the options for an exit,'' the draft report said, according to sources.

 The ministry told the Committee that at the time of joining the ITA, India's electronics sector was underdeveloped, and the removal of tariffs prematurely exposed it to global competition, stifling growth.